Ahelsamahy/AFP1_MNIST/Functional specification.md

 As it was sent form the client, they want to create a MNIST image recognition application and we believe that this project can be done in proper way with the tools that we already have and can deliver top notch user interface so it can be good with all ranges of users as it would be.

 # 2. Current State
-Currently we are a small team of developers that consists of 3 members with the help of 6 seniors, for now we work with small project to improve our self with meeting the requirements of each project and make sure to deliver a top-notch product for the market and raise our market value
+Currently we are a small team of developers that consists of 3 members with the help of 6 seniors, for now we work with small project to improve our self with meeting the requirements of each project and make sure to deliver a top-notch product for the market and raise our market value.

 As for now we are figuring out way to connect the project with database that have a wide range of images about numbers so we make the result more precise and narrow the field of error so we can achieve this by two ways. the first one is by having server that can handle heavy processing with all the images from different users being dealt with inside, which will eventually increase in the budget.
 The second option is to have a lot of users who are willing to spend more time on the platform so we take more data input from them, to do it you will need a good user interface that will keep them attached to it.